 Safe Work Practices

 It is important to integrate movement into your routine and avoid prolonged and/or awkward postures.
-Aim to alternate your posture every 20-30 minutes for 2-3 minutes.
+Aim to alternate your posture and stretch every 20-30 minutes for 2-3 minutes.

 Why are microbreaks so important?
-Taking frequent breaks will aide in reducing ergonomic injury risk by promoting blood flow and allowing you to regain focus on proper postures.
-Microbreaks are simple… walk to the printer, stand up for phone calls or frequently get refreshments.
+Taking frequent breaks will aid in reducing ergonomic injury risk by promoting blood flow and allowing you to regain focus on proper postures.
+Microbreaks are simple… walk to the printer, stand up for phone calls, stretch, or fill up your water bottle.

 Minimize Mouse Usage